-The Chinese New Year—also referred to as the Spring Festival and the Lunar New Year globally—lands on Saturday, January 25, 2020.
-Why does the Chinese New Year start at a different time than ours?
+Chinese New Year (also known as Lunar New Year) will be celebrated on Friday, February 12, 2021.
+Why does the Lunar New Year start at a different time each yeah?
 How is this important holiday celebrated?
 What does the Year of the Ox symbolize?
 Learn all about this holiday!

 When Is Lunar New Year?

 Lunar New Year begins on the date (in East Asia) of the second new Moon after the winter solstice, which always takes place in late December.
 This means that the first day of the Lunar New Year can occur anytime between January 21 and February 20.

 In 2022, this new Moon occurs in China on Tuesday, February 1, marking the start of the Lunar New Year.

 (Note: Due to the difference in time zones, the new Moon may technically occur one calendar date earlier or later in United States.
 See our Moon Phase Calendar for local times.)